Lallians/skippy/README.md

 - Windows with PowerShell v5.1
 - Docker Desktop
 - Mutagen - required for speed and easier development by syncing files between the PC and Docker mounted volumes.
+- A running and configured Traefik image (to allow access to https://appName.docker.localhost).
+Certificates must be provided (self signed works) to allow HTTPS.
+-

 ## Features
 - Manage your dev environements with `skippy project`